Caredx Inc (CDNA) Shares Soar Above 1-Year High - News Heater

 CDNA’s Market Performance

-The stock of Caredx Inc (CDNA) has seen a 9.44% increase in the past week, with a 33.21% rise in the past month, and a 28.66% gain in the past quarter.
-The volatility ratio for the week is 6.40%, and the volatility levels for the past 30 days are at 5.48% for CDNA.
-The simple moving average for the last 20 days is 9.84% for CDNA stock, with a simple moving average of 22.59% for the last 200 days.
+The stock of Caredx Inc (CDNA) has seen a 16.89% increase in the past week, with a 17.63% rise in the past month, and a 42.98% gain in the past quarter.
+The volatility ratio for the week is 11.54%, and the volatility levels for the past 30 days are at 6.35% for CDNA.
+The simple moving average for the past 20 days is 13.96% for CDNA’s stock, with a 31.12% simple moving average for the past 200 days.

 Analysts’ Opinion of CDNA